Nationally Competitive Fellowships

 Program Specific Resources

-The NSF GRFP provides three years of tuition and salary over a five year period for graduate students in over 30 Master's and PhD STEM fields.
+The NSF GRFP provides three years of tuition and salary over a five year period for students in over 30 Master's and PhD STEM fields.
 Rensselaer has multiple students earn this award every year.
-U.S. citizenship or permanent residency is required.
-An Information Session will be announced early in Spring 2025.
-Feedback for 2025 applicants is available up until the October deadlines.
-Please contact the advisor at least a week before the deadline to address typical technical submission issues in a timely manner!
-Email madige@rpi.edu for information.
+U.S. citizenship, nationals, or permanent residents are eligible.
+A Virtual Information Session will held on March 5th, 2025, at noon.

 The National Science Foundation offers a number of resources to assist applicants: